KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-RescueTime by Duske](https://github.com/Duske/MMM-RescueTime)

+1. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-3. Recommendation: Found `new Date()` in file `fetcher.js`: Consider replacing it by `new Date(Date.now())`.
+4. Recommendation: Found `new Date()` in file `fetcher.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-4. Recommendation: Replace eslintrc by new flat config.
+5. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-ResRobot by Alvinger](https://github.com/Alvinger/MMM-ResRobot)